-When Southwest Airlines started flying out of Boston, I knew that I wanted to book a flight.
+When Southwest Airlines started flying out of Boston, I knew that I wanted to book a flight and try them out.
 I’ve always heard great things about their flights and customer service.
-It did take awhile to happen though, because they initially didn’t fly to many destinations.
+It did take awhile to happen though, because they initially didn’t fly to many destinations from Boston.
 Eventually, I traveled on Southwest Airlines a few times for business trips – usually going on one per year or so.
 I knew a little bit about the unique Southwest Airlines boarding process, but didn’t get too concerned about it because I was flying solo and wasn’t picky about the seat that I would end up with.

 Last month, for our spring break vacation, we booked a Southwest Vacations trip to San Antonio, Texas.
 It was the first time traveling on Southwest Airlines as a family, and so I spent a lot of time learning more about the Southwest Airlines boarding process.
 Are you traveling on Southwest soon?
-Here’s what you need to know about the Southwest Airlines boarding procedure (including the answer to the question – when does Southwest board families? – hint, it’s not first).
+Or perhaps you aren’t sure if you want to try them out?
+Here’s what you need to know about the Southwest Airlines boarding procedure (including the answer to the question – when does Southwest board families? – hint, it’s not first, which is important to know).

 Understanding the Southwest Airlines Boarding Process – Including Southwest Boarding Groups